antonsolomko/snooker-andy/README.md

 #### Official ratings

 Reliability serves as an indicator for the players official/unofficial status.

 Rating is considered to be *official* if the reliability is positive, and *unofficial* otherwise.
 This means that newcomers ratings are initially not official and become official only after they play certain number of games (typically aroung 20).

-Similarly, since reliability goes down with the passage of time, ratings of players who do not play for a long period of time or play too seldom sooner or later becomes unofficial until they renew.
+Similarly, since reliability constantly decreases with the passage of time, ratings of players who do not play for a long period of time sooner or later (no more than in 120 days) will become *unofficial*.
+If that happens, they will need to play certain number of gamse to confirm their level, before they return their official status.

 #### Official rankings